 "He doesn’t have great friendships from school days.
 They are from a mohalla called Ram Galla in the Circular Road area," says Javed.

 "Close to Partition, the family moved to Model Town.
 He mostly mingled with the neighbourhood boys rather than the boys from his school.
 His hobbies were cricket, watching films and then driving.
 In Government College Lahore, he was friends with Khawaja Asif but not many of his good friendships are from school."

 "This ties into the patriarchal family set up, as you become friends with people living close to you and your family.
 Being friends with school boys, skipping class and these riots would not be possible in the presence of Mian Sharif.”

-Later, Mr Sharif joined his family’s influential House of Ittefaq (Ittefaq Group), an industrial conglomerate with interests in sugar, steel, and textiles.
+Later, Nawaz joined his family’s influential House of Ittefaq (Ittefaq Group), an industrial conglomerate with interests in sugar, steel, and textiles.

 “When their industry was nationalised by Bhutto, the family took it very seriously," Javed continues.
 "They began to think of having a spot in politics.
 They held a grudge against Bhutto.
 It may sound cynical, but Nawaz’s father pushed him to politics because he didn’t think he would do business."

 Nawaz was first a part of the Punjab cabinet as finance minister during General Ziaul Haq’s regime and in 1981, he joined the Punjab Advisory Board.

 According to Javed: "Nawaz had a distant maternal uncle by the name of Hasan who is largely responsible for his grooming in politics.
 Ghulam Jilani Khan sb made Nawaz Finance Minister in the Punjab government, but he tasked one of his lackeys, Brigadier Qayum, to take Nawaz under his wing."